SubeiManghan/e4750_2020Fall_Assignment_2_zw2669/Assignments/Assignment_2/README.md

 4. *(5 points )* Call the kernel function and python function iteratively for every sentence in the input text.
 You can stitch the decrypted sentences back together into a unified output for each method.
 Finally, use Python's exception handling (`try` and `except`) to compare the two decryption results.
 If they are equal, only then write the decryption to a file in the assignment directory in `./results/decrypted_pycu.txt`

-5. *(5 points)* Save a scatter plot the of per-sentence execution time for both methods.
+5. *(5 points)* Save a dot-plot the of per-sentence execution time for both methods.
 (There are 23 sentences in total).
 Use `nohup` to write the output to file in `./output_logs/4750HW2_rot13_pycu.out` You can do this by issuing the following command in the terminal:
     ```bash
     $ nohup python 4750HW2_rot13_pycu.py > ./output_logs/4750HW2_rot13_pycu.out
     ```